How much pre-training is enough to discover a good subnetwork?: Empirical validation

 We perform structured pruning experiments with two-layer networks on MNIST \citep{mnist} by pruning hidden neurons via greedy forward selection.
-To match the single output neuron setup described in Section \ref{prelim}, we binarize MNIST labels by considering all labels less than five as zero and vice versa.
-Our model architecture matches the description in Section \ref{prelim} with a few minor differences.
-Namely, we adopt a ReLU hidden activation and apply a sigmoid output transformation to enable training with binary cross entropy loss.
+To match the single output neuron setup described in Section \ref{S:intro}, we binarize MNIST labels by considering all labels less than five as zero and vice versa.
+Our model architecture matches the description in Section \ref{S:intro} with a few minor differences.
+Namely, we adopt a ReLU hidden activation and apply a sigmoid output transformation to enable training with binary cross-entropy loss.
 Experiments are conducted with several different hidden dimensions (i.e., $N \in \{5\text{K}, 10\text{K}, 20\text{K}\}$).
-Hyperparameters are tuned using a hold out validation set; see Appendix \ref{ss_exp_details} for more details.

 To study how dataset size impacts subnetwork performance, we construct sub-datasets of sizes 1K to 50K (i.e., in increments of 5K) from the original MNIST dataset by uniformly sampling examples from the 10 original classes.
-The two-layer network is pre-trained for 8K iterations in total and pruned every 1K iterations to a size of 200 hidden nodes; see Appendix \ref{ss_exp_details} for a precise, algorithmic description of the two-layer network pruning process.
+The two-layer network is pre-trained for 8K iterations in total and pruned every 1K iterations to a size of 200 hidden nodes.
 After pruning, the accuracy of the pruned model over the entire training dataset is recorded (i.e., no fine-tuning is performed), allowing the impact of dataset size and pre-training length on subnetwork performance to be observed.
 See Figure \ref{fig:prune_map} for these results, which are averaged across three trials.

 \textbf{Discussion.} The performance of pruned subnetworks in Figure \ref{fig:prune_map} matches the theoretical analysis provided in Section \ref{theory_results} for all different sizes of two-layer networks.
 Namely, \textit{as the dataset size increases, so does the amount of pre-training required to produce a high-performing subnetwork.} To see this, one can track the trajectory of the red line, which traces the point at which the accuracy of the best performing subnetwork for the full dataset is surpassed at each sub-dataset size.
 This trajectory clearly illustrates that pre-training requirements for high-performing subnetworks increase with the size of the dataset.
 Furthermore, this increase in the amount of required pre-training is seemingly logarithmic, as the trajectory typically plateaus at larger dataset sizes.